dpriscal/stop_loss_calculator/README.md

 This project will help you to calculate the asset stop loss via API

-## To build this project with Docker
+## To build this project with docker

 Build images with: